-The new Patagonia Descensionist Jacket is designed for anyone that spends more time going uphill than down.
+The Patagonia Descensionist Jacket is designed for anyone that spends more time going uphill than down.
 Perfect for splitboarding and ski touring.
 This jacket is a slimmed down version of some of Patagonia’s more popular winter shells.

 Patagonia Descensionist Jacket Review

 Let’s start with what sets the Patagonia Descensionist Jacket apart from most other shells on the market, the use of Nylon.
-In fact, the Patagonia Descensionist Jacket utilities 3-layer construction featuring 86% nylon polyester plain weave.
+In fact, the Descensionist Jacket runs 3-layer construction featuring 86% nylon polyester plain weave.
 This may sound technical, simply because it is.
 What this tech gives you is a shell that moves and contours with your body in any direction you can bend.
 Once you put the jacket on the added stretch is noticeable in the back-pannel and along the arms specifically, the areas that move the most while touring in the mountains.

 Patagonia uses DWR, a durable water repellent applied to the fabric’s outer surface that allows water to literally bead down and off the jacket.
 This tech still allows for plenty of breathability which well get to next.

 For some reason, this jacket does not come with pit zips, well sort of.
 Patagonia announced the Descensionist was their

 most breathable waterproof shell.

 On the front of the Patagonia Descensionist Jacket are 2 large pockets for holding your climbing skins.
 I would not, however, recommend putting anything else in these pockets.
 The design will just dump the contents out in the snow.
 According to Patagonia, these pockets can also double as vents.